-· our having obtained gross cash proceeds of not less than \$150 million from a combination of (1) a public offering of our common stock (including this offering) and (2) borrowings under the additional term loan described above,

-- our having applied 100% the net proceeds of from such offering of common stock and the proceeds from such borrowings (1) to repay all outstanding loans (and terminate the commitments) under our existing \$62.5 million revolving facility, (2) to prepay in full our tranche A and tranche R term loan facilities and (3) to the extent of any excess net proceeds, to prepay scheduled principal installments of all remaining term loan facilities outstanding under our senior bank facilities in chronological order, and - · our having established the new \$25 million revolving facility described above.
+- our having obtained gross cash proceeds of not less than \$150 million from a combination of (1) a public offering of our common stock (including this offering) and (2) borrowings under the additional term loan described above, - our having applied 100% the net proceeds of from such offering of common stock and the proceeds from such borrowings (1) to repay all outstanding loans (and terminate the commitments) under our existing \$62.5 million revolving facility, (2) to prepay in full our tranche A and tranche R term loan facilities and (3) to the extent of any excess net proceeds, to prepay scheduled principal installments of all remaining term loan facilities outstanding under our senior bank facilities in chronological order, and - · our having established the new \$25 million revolving facility described above.

-We have obtained a commitment from JPMorgan Chase Bank, the administrative agent for our senior bank facilities, to provide an additional term loan of up to \$50 million.
-We have also obtained commitments from JPMorgan Chase Bank and Morgan Stanley Senior Funding, Inc. to provide a new \$25 million revolving facility.
-Simultaneously with the effectiveness of the amendment and termination of the commitments under our existing revolving facility, we intend to roll over letters of credit outstanding under our current revolving facility, which totaled \$17.9 million as of September 9, 2003, into the new revolving facility.
+Simultaneously with the effectiveness of the amendment and restatement and the termination of the commitments under our existing revolving facility, we will roll over letters of credit outstanding under our current revolving facility, which totaled \$17.9 million as of September 9, 2003, into the new revolving facility.